Lagostina review with an open letter to Lagostina regarding truth in advertising with Chinese made products promoted as “made in Italy.”

 It’s time for us to part ways.

 Since opening that box of cookware, I have spent a lot of time researching Lagostina’s US website and have yet to see the words “made in China”.
 When I first called Lagostina, I informed your representative how disappointed and upset I was, but there was no apology.
-I asked him if they could replace the Chinese made items with Lagostina’s Italian made counterparts, but he immediately refused, stating, “They are not defective.”
-Perusing Amazon reviews gives another perspective, though.
+I asked him if they could replace the Chinese made items with Lagostina’s Italian made counterparts, but he immediately refused, stating:

 The verbiage on Lagostina’s “About” page, clearly leads the reader to think that your products are made in Italy.
-Notice the photo at the top with the “made in Italy” stamp on the cookware?
+If you go to your website, see the photo at the top with the “made in Italy” stamp on the cookware?
 I would hazard a guess that after reading your “About” page (see the photo and text below), most people would come to the conclusion that Lagostina is an Italian company making solely Italian-made products.
 Sadly, I now know that this is not the case.

 My mother had called Lagostina before I did.
 She explained that she had bought a set of Chinese made cookware for her daughter who was promoting the products as “made in Italy” on her website.
 Their response?
 “As a writer/blogger, she should have done her research.”
 How can one come upon information that is non-existent, or not clearly conveyed where one would think to find it?